 Of course, that only happens with politicians that are bad with technology, right?
 Let’s face it, Biden is a politician from an era when websites weren’t required.
 The new political platform of the internet is hardly his stomping ground and we can excuse some technical issues on the website.
 This isn’t something you’d run into with a politician who’s versed in using cutting-edge technology to their advantage.

 Not so fast.
-The extremely digital-savvy rising star of the Democratic party Alexandria Ocasio-Cortez seems to have some basic problems with her own website.
-While they aren’t as dramatic as Biden’s missteps, the issues still highlight the need for basic technical SEO knowledge when guiding a politician’s online presence.
+The extremely digital-savvy rising star of the Democratic party Alexandria Ocasio-Cortez seems to have had some basic problems with her own website.
+While they aren’t as dramatic as Biden’s political campaign SEO missteps, the issues still highlight the need for basic technical SEO knowledge when guiding a politician’s online presence.

 The main issue with the site is homepage rankings.
 A search for the term “Alexandria Ocasio-Cortez” shows her main website (https://ocasio2018.com/) ranking 3rd for this term: